Pumpkin Soup

 How to Make Pumpkin Soup

 First, roast the squash.
 Carefully chop it in half vertically, and use a spoon to scoop out the seeds.
-Rub the cut side of the squash with olive oil, salt, and pepper, and place it cut-side-down on a parchment-lined baking sheet.
+Rub the cut side of the squash with olive oil, salt, and pepper, and place it cut side down on a baking sheet lined with parchment paper.

 Halved kabocha squash cut-side-down on a baking sheet

-Roast the squash in a 400° oven until it’s completely soft, about 50-60 minutes.
+Roast the squash in a 400°F oven until it’s completely soft, 40 to 60 minutes.

 Roasted pumpkin on a baking sheet